MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 ## What qualifies you for Azure Hybrid Benefit?

 To qualify for Azure Hybrid Benefit for Windows Server, you need on-premises core licenses for Windows Server with active Software Assurance or qualifying subscription licenses.
-Software Assurance is a comprehensive Volume Licensing program.
 Software Assurance and qualifying subscription licenses are only available as part of Commercial Licensing agreements.
 To learn more about Commercial Licensing, see [Microsoft Licensing Resources](https://www.microsoft.com/licensing/default).
 To learn more about Windows Server core licenses, see [Windows Server product licensing](https://www.microsoft.com/licensing/product-licensing/windows-server?rtc=1).

 > [!IMPORTANT]
 > Workloads using Azure Hybrid Benefit can run only during the Software Assurance or subscription license term.
-When the Software Assurance or subscription license term approaches expiration, you must either renew your agreement with either Software Assurance or a subscription license, disable the hybrid benefit functionality, or de-provision those workloads that are using Azure Hybrid Benefit.
+When the Software Assurance or subscription license term approaches expiration, you must either renew your agreement with either Software Assurance or a subscription license, disable the hybrid benefit functionality, or deprovision those workloads that are using Azure Hybrid Benefit.

 ## What's included in Azure Hybrid Benefit?